jesperkristensen/node-salesforce-connection/README.md

       <dl>
         <dt> <code>"json"</code>
         <dd> The HTTP response body will be parsed as JSON.
-        <dt> A MIME type
+        <dt> <code>"raw"</code>
         <dd>
-          The HTTP response body will be returned as a string.
+          The HTTP response body will not be parsed, and a <a href="#salesforce-response"><code>SalesforceResponse</code></a>
-          This can be useful when working with the Bulk API, which can sometimes return responses that are not valid JSON.
-          Setting this to <code>"application/json; charset=UTF-8"</code> allows you to fix the errors before parsing the JSON.
+          object will be returned,
+          containing the HTTP response headers, response status and binary response body.
+          This allows you to read binary data or work around bugs in the Salesforce API.
+          Remember to set the <code>Accept</code> header if applicable.
       </dl>
   <tr>
     <td> (return value)
     <td> <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise">promise</a>
     <td>
     <td>
-      <p> If the request succeeds, the promise will resolve with the HTTP response body parsed according to the <code>responseType</code> parameter.
+      <p> If the request succeeds, the promise will resolve with the HTTP response parsed according to the <code>responseType</code> parameter.
       <p> If the request fails, the promise will reject with one of these errors:
       <dl>
         <dt> <a href="#salesforceresterror"><code>SalesforceRestError</code></a>